How can I help you?

 }).catch(error => console.error('Error:', error));

-1. Then it retrieves the PDF file from the given URL and converts the fetched Blob to a base64 string using blobToBase64.
+}- Retrieve the PDF from the URL and convert the fetched Blob to a base64 string using blobToBase64.

 async fetchAndConvertToBase64(url: string): Promise<string | null> {